Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 13. Engage in Local Collaborations

-Forming partnerships with local businesses can be a game-changer for multifamily properties looking to enhance the resident experience.
+Partnerships with local businesses can be a game-changer for multifamily properties looking to enhance the resident experience.
 Here are some ideas to get you started:

 - Collaborate with the neighborhood café to offer exclusive morning coffee discounts for residents.